 - T-shirts featuring popular artists’ designs

-- Caps and keyrings featuring the shop logo
+- Caps featuring the shop logo

 You’ve already got the talent at your disposal, so nothing needs outsourcing.
 Create a cool line of clothing and you’ll have multiple walking advertisements for your shop.

 Promotional items display your artists’ talents, increase your physical marketing and can help increase profits if you sell them in your shop.